apache/pekko/docs/src/main/paradox/routing.md

 @@@

 <a id="router-design"></a>
-## How Routing is Designed within Akka
+## How Routing is Designed within Pekko

 On the surface routers look like normal actors, but they are actually implemented differently.
 Routers are designed to be extremely efficient at receiving messages and passing them quickly on to